nodox/fullstack-bootcamp/chapter-2-a-bucket-list-app.md

   </head>
 ```

 With stylesheets we also need to remember that order matters.
-Cascading means that as the browser reads a stylesheet file from top to bottom it will apply the style rules in sequence, and later styles can override earlier styles.
+Cascading means that as the browser reads a stylesheet file from top to bottom it will apply the style rules in sequence.
+Styles found near the bottom of the file can override earlier styles if the sectors target the same element using the same style rules but with different values.

 >>> Active Thoughts Todo